s-KaiNet/spfx-fast-serve/README.md

 - supports local and hosted workbench
 - live reloading (for hosted workbench as well)
+- debugging from VSCode with Chrome Debugger extension
 - doesn't mess up your default SPFx build.
 If you have troubles, simply switch back to regular `gulp serve`

 With `spfx-fast-serve` you will be able to significantly reduce the time from code change to a page refresh in a browser (a few times faster than the  default `gulp serve` command).